CBIIT/gdc-model/model-desc/gdc-terms-critique.md

     ...     while (result.peek()):
     ...         result = s.run("match (c:concept) where not exists(c.nanoid) with c limit 1 set c.nanoid=$nanoid return c", {"nanoid":make_nanoid()})

+Term entities generated from enumerated value lists will have redundancies (the term with value "Yes" is represented many times across a number of properties).
+The MDF reader does not deduplicate these.

+`dedup-terms.py` performs the following:

+Want to deduplicate terms with like values within models.
+Connect the one remaining term to the value sets from which the like terms are removed.

+	match (t:term {_commit:$commit})<-[:has_term]-(v:value_set)
+    where not t.value =~ '^Stage.*' and not t.value =~ '[0-9]+'
+    with t.value as value, {term:t.nanoid,vs:v.nanoid} as pair with value, head(collect(pair)) as th,
+		tail(collect(pair)) as pairs, count(value) as ct
+    where ct > 1
+    with value, ct, th['term'] as thid,
+		[x in pairs where x['term'] <> th['term']] as pairs
+    return value, thid, pairs, ct

+Need to return the nanoids (scalars) and not the nodes themselves - nodes can't be used in query parameters.

+(Don't deduplicate disease stage terms, or terms whose values are integers.)

+For each row above:

+- connect the valuesets to the single (first) term

+        with $pairs as pairs, $thid as thid unwind pairs as pair
+        with thid, pair['vs'] as vsid
+        match (t {nanoid:thid}),(vs {nanoid:vsid})
+        merge (t)<-[:has_term]-(vs)

+- remove the redundant terms

+		with $pairs as pairs
+        unwind pairs as pair
+        with pair['term'] as tid
+        match (t {nanoid:tid})
+        detach delete t

+Terms from the individual models need to be connected to concepts that link with the external standard terms (NCIt and caDSR)

 Fulltext indices on term values and definitions: